browserengineering/book/book/embeds.md

 But what if the web page author wants to display a UI that is more than just an image or a video?
 Well, one thing they can do is simply put text or other content next to the video in the DOM.
-But if the video is supplied by a *third-party* such as YouTube, or some other external source, the external source will want to control the UI of their videos, in such a way that other sites can't mess it up (or violate the privacy and security of user data).
+But if the video is supplied by a *third-party*^[The embedding website is the *first party*, and the user is the *second party*.] such as YouTube, or some other external source, thethird party will want to control the UI of their videos, in such a way that other sites can't mess it up (or violate the privacy and security of user data).
 It'd be nice to be able to reserve a portion of the layout for this content, and delegate rendering of that content to the external provider, in such a way that